luxuwin/blog.github.io/_posts/2016-07-10-running-headphone-v2-0-bluetooth.md

 1. I don't like the hat style.
 I believe everyone has her/his favorite hat.
 2. The headphone becomes with it really sucks.

 Here is a semi-DIY.
-Beneath the fancy bluetooh patch, it has a small bluetooh box, which is soldered to a pair of cheap headphone.
+Beneath the fancy bluetooth patch, it has a small bluetooh box, which is soldered to a pair of cheap headphone.
 I also have a pair of old Sennheiser headphone, with a little issue with the male connector.
-The next is super easy, just cut my Sennheiser headphone and solder them to the bluetooh chip.
+The next is super easy, just cut my Sennheiser headphone and solder them to the bluetooth chip.
 Here it how it looks
 ![alt text](/assets/images/2016/07/2016-07-09-22-30-49.jpg)